andregit1/payment-system/README.md

   - `GET /api/accounts` - View all user's account details and balances
   - `POST /api/accounts` - Create new user's account
-  - `GET /api/accounts/{id}/transactions` - View specific account transaction details
+  - `GET /api/accounts/{id}/history` - View specific account transaction history

 - **Transaction**:

   - `POST /api/send` - Send funds from one account to another
   - `POST /api/withdraw` - Withdraw funds from an account
-  - Note: Transactions (send and withdraw) are processed 30 seconds after the endpoint is hit.
+  - Note: Transactions (send and withdraw) are processed x seconds after the endpoint is hit.
+The value of 'x' can be adjusted in the '.env' file.

-- **History**:

-  - `GET /api/payment-history{paymentAccountId}` - Retrieve transaction history, including payment accounts and their histories

 - **Recurring Payments**: